sgupta70/BasicArduino/README.md

 ### Reflection

-This was kind of tricky for me, we were doing a lot of things that I wasn't used too.
-It took me a while to figure everything out, but I was eventually able to get it to work.
-The wiring and code was quite simple.
+This assignment was kind of hard for me, the wiring was very simple, but the code was a little tricky.
+We had to go onto office hours to get some help but after a little we were able to get it to work.

 ## ButtonActivatedLED